kalviumcommunity/S86-1225-Lifeline-Innovators-Full-Stack-With-NextjsAnd-AWS-Azure-Jeevan-Rakth/README.md

 - **Project** — initiatives tracked per team; optionally linked to an owner user and keyed by a unique `code` for lookup.
 - **Task** — actionable work items belonging to a project with status/priority enums, optional assignee, and composite uniqueness on `(project_id, title)` to prevent duplicates.
 - **Comment** — discussion tied to tasks, capturing author linkage and cascading deletes.
+- **Product** — catalog entries aligned to donor kits and supplies with unique `sku`, pricing, and live inventory counts.
+- **Order** — transactional records linking users to products with quantity, monetary totals, and indexed status/timestamps for dashboards.
+- **Payment** — captures settlement details per order, ensuring one-to-one linkage for audits and reconciliation.

 ### Prisma Schema Excerpt